MeSabya/LeetCodeProgramsInPython/TopologicalSort/TopologicalSort.md

 The space complexity will be O(V+E), since we are storing all of the edges for each vertex in an adjacency list.

+## Similar Problems
+### Problem 1: Find if a given Directed Graph has a cycle in it or not.

+Solution: If we can’t determine the topological ordering of all the vertices of a directed graph, the graph has a cycle in it.
+This was also referred to in the above code:

+    if (sortedOrder.size() != vertices) // topological sort is not possible as the graph has a cycle return new ArrayList<>();